Multistage Positional Games: Introduction

 A random graph intuition in this setting corresponds to the assumption that a random game is likely to last as long as a perfectly played game.
 Note that if a multistage $(1:b)$ Maker-Breaker game on $K_n$ is played by two random players, then $\mathcal{X}_i$ is the edge set of a uniform random graph $G(n,M)$ with roughly $\left( \frac{1}{b+1} \right)^i \binom{n}{2}$ edges.
-Therefore, if true, the random graph intuition would suggest that Maker can maintain a spanning subgraph, a Hamilton cycle, or a non-$k$-colorable graph for roughly $\log_{b+1}(n)-\log_{b+1}(\ln (n))$ stages.
+Therefore, if true, the random graph intuition would suggest that Maker can maintain a connected spanning subgraph, a Hamilton cycle, or a non-$k$-colorable graph for roughly $\log_{b+1}(n)-\log_{b+1}(\ln (n))$ stages.
 We show this is indeed asymptotically the best that Maker can do.
+The following statements assume that $b$ is \textit{subpolynomial} in the number of vertices $n$, which means that $b = o(n^\eps)$ for all $\eps > 0$.

 \begin{thm}[Multistage Hamilton cycle game] If $b$ is subpolynomial in $n$, then

 \end{thm}

 \begin{cor}[Multistage connectivity game] If $b$ is subpolynomial in $n$, then